Places To Visit In Bharatpur: Your Complete Guide To Must See Tourist Attractions

 Photo: LRBurdak / Wikimedia Commons / Image For Representation Only

-Deeg Palace, a famous Bharatpur tourist place, was the summer retreat of the Bharatpur rulers.
+Deeg Palace, one of the famous Bharatpur famous places, was the summer retreat of the Bharatpur rulers.
 Built in the 18th century, the palace complex is spread over a vast area and is popular for its magnificent gardens, fountains, and royal pavilions.
 The palace is a fine example of Mughal-Rajput architecture.
 The gardens, dotted with numerous water tanks and fountains, make Deeg Palace one of the most picturesque locations in the region.

 Nearest Railway Station: Bharatpur Railway Station (32 km)